 Moreover, for instance, a glossy finish may require more coats than a satin finish.
 So remember, different types of finishes require a different number of how many lacquer coats.

 When you thin lacquer before spraying, it creates thinner, more transparent coats, reducing mistakes like blotches and streaks.
-Mix lacquer in a ratio of 1:1 for smoother coating than regular applications.
+The magic ratio I swear by is 1:1—this will make your coating go on much smoother.

 You’ll need about ten thinned coats for the desired result, as they’re thinner than standard layers.
 Lacquer burns itself, creating a thin layer even after multiple coats are applied.